• Two decades of leadership

 People who love downtown Durham crave the distinct personality, programming, and atmosphere that we specialize in.
 The Carolina Theatre is more than a building, it's an experience that can only be found in Durham.

 • Venue Information

 Fletcher Hall: an auditorium with 1,048 seats hosting a diverse lineup of live events and film.
 Fletcher Hall has been restored to its 1926 décor, and is the only downtown building designed in the Beaux Arts style.

 Cinemas: Cinema One (226 seats) and Cinema Two (49 seats), operate year-round, 365 days per year.

 In the heart of downtown Durham since 1926, the Carolina Theatre has become one of its city’s most beloved institutions.
 After opening as the Durham Auditorium, the venue was renovated three years later and renamed the Carolina Theatre, a movie theater that also presented stage shows and concerts.
-By the 1940s and 1950s, the city-owned Carolina Theatre had become Durham’s most majestic showplace for film and the performing arts, with live shows featuring such noteworthy stars as Ronald Reagan, Katharine Hepburn and many other celebrites of the day.
+By the 1940s and 1950s, the city-owned Carolina Theatre had become Durham’s most majestic showplace for film and the performing arts, with live shows featuring such noteworthy stars as Ronald Reagan, Katharine Hepburn and many other celebrities of the day.

 In March 1978, after economic conditions had forced the closure and a proposed demolition of the Carolina Theatre the year before, the City of Durham leased the venue to the Carolina Cinema Corporation with Dr. Monte Moses as president.
 Through the late 1970s and the 1980s, Connie Moses, the wife of Monte, and her close friend Pepper Fluke organized a legion of volunteers and spearheaded a successful effort to save, preserve and renovate the Carolina Theatre.